-PASRR Client.
+Administration or is an identified PASRR Client.

+Competitive

-Competitive Integrated Employment:
+Integrated

-Employment: Work performed by an individual on a part-time or full-time basis, within an integrated setting within the community that meets HCBS settings requirements.
-The individual must be compensated at minimum wage or higher, using the higher of the Federal, State, or local rate, and at a rate comparable to the wage paid to non-disabled workers performing the same tasks, including receiving the same benefits and opportunities for advancement.
+Employment: Work performed by a client on a part-time or full-time basis, within an integrated setting within the community that meets HCBS settings requirements.
+The Client must be compensated at minimum wage or higher, using the higher of the Federal, State, or local rate, and at a rate comparable to the wage paid to non-disabled workers performing the same tasks, including receiving the same benefits and opportunities for advancement.

-Consumer Support: Refers to direct Client service types: Community Inclusion (CI),
+Consumer Support: Refers to direct Client service types: